Prince of darkness Dovizioso sets pace in Qatar

 Marquez, chasing a fourth MotoGP world title and third in succession this season, was 0.489 sec behind Dovizioso.

+"Actually the track has changed compared to the test here and we now have to adapt the setup of the bike in order to make the tyres working well," said Marquez.

+"Tomorrow we will see if we can get closer to the riders that are ahead of us who, at the moment, seems to have something more."

-Nine-time world champion Valentino Rossi was 0.492 sec back on his Yamaha and in ninth spot overall while teammate Maverick Vinales could only manage the 11th best time at 0.834 sec off the pace.
+Nine-time world champion Valentino Rossi, starting his 23rd season, was 0.492 sec back on his Yamaha and in ninth spot overall while teammate Maverick Vinales could only manage the 11th best time at 0.834 sec off the pace.

+"I didn't ride in a perfect way and I lost some time during my lap, I made some small mistakes and I paid for them, because my position is not fantastic, I'm just ninth," said 39-year-old Rossi who penned a new two-year Yamaha deal on Thursday.

 Practice times: